-The matcha in the ice cream gives a clean taste that cuts through the rich flavour of the coconut milk.
-The flavour combinations create an ice cream that is smooth, dark green and extremely delicious.
+The matcha in the ice cream gives a clean taste that cuts through the rich flavor of the coconut milk.
+The flavor combinations create an ice cream that is smooth, dark green and extremely delicious.

 Vegan Green Tea Homemade Ice Cream